dcooney/ajax-load-more/ajax-load-more/README.txt

 = What are my server requirements? =

 Your server must be able to read/write/create files.
-Ajax Load More creates the default repeater on plugin activation and in order to modify the output you will required to write to the file as well.
+Ajax Load More creates the default repeater on plugin activation and in order to modify the output you are required to write to the file as well.

 = Is the ajax functionality secure? =